tensorflow/tensorflow/tensorflow/contrib/go/README.md

 )

 func main() {
-	// This are the input tensors to be used inputSlice1 := [][][]int64{
+	// These are the input tensors to be used inputSlice1 := [][][]int64{
 		{
 			{1, 2},